 IRB applications are submitted through iMedris (https://research.utk.edu/proposal-support/toolkit/research-tools/imedris/imedris-resources/).
 Students will submit IRB applications with their faculty supervisors.
 Please make sure to also list the CFS Department Review Chair (DRC, as #1) and the Department Head (#2) to receive the submission for sign-off.
 The DRC will forward the application to the CFS IRB review committee, and they will conduct the first stage of review and either reject the application online with requests for revisions or sign off.
+The sign off will automatically send the application to the Department Head for sign off.
 Once signed by both, it moves automatically to the UT IRB for review and approval/denial.
 A student should begin the process of working with their advisor to submit their IRB application well before they plan to begin the research study.
 The DRC will need as least 10 business days for their review, students will need time to work on any revisions that are requested (to note, nearly all applications require some revisions), and the DRC will again need a reasonable amount of time to review the revised application.
 Should the application be approved at this point, the Department Head will need time to sign off before it gets submitted to the University IRB.
 Please plan your submission window accordingly.